SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

     ./Setup.bat

-This will download a lot of dependencies used by Unreal engine and perform some setup tasks (if you see an error about remote server returned error or 403 / Forbidden then you may not have properly applied the Commit.gitdeps.xml fix above).
+This will download a lot of dependencies used by Unreal engine and perform some setup tasks. *If you see an error about remote server returned error or 403 / Forbidden then you may not have properly applied the Commit.gitdeps.xml fix above.*

 Now do:

     cd Engine/Platforms/HTML5
     ./HTML5Setup.sh

 This patches the UnrealEngine source with a bunch of fixes, downloads emscripten SDK and builds the various support libraries (e.g. PhysX).
 It takes a while.
+At the end of this some notification sounds will be played to try and let you know it's finished and you should see the line `Success!` after a bunch of green messages. *If you do not see the `Success!` line then something has gone wrong and the any further steps will encounter problems.
+Any issues with the HTML5Setup.sh step can also often leave Engine/Platforms/HTML/Build/emsdk in a broken state so deleting that directory is often a necessary part of trying again after you have chased down whatever the problem was.*

 Now do: